 Special days of fasting during the month of Rajab, for example, or the observance of special nights of prayer have no basis in either the Quran or Sunnah.
 Muslims may, of course, do extra fasting or prayer in this month, but the special feature of Rajab is not more rituals, but peaceful behavior.

 In preparing for Ramadan, Rajab can help.

 People might reasonably ask why we need sacred months nowadays?

 An Opportunity for Peace

-What could be clearer, though, than to explain to them that in this sacred month of Rajab, fighting and haram behavior is forbidden?
+What could be clearer, though, than to explain to them that in this month of Rajab, fighting and haram behavior is forbidden?
 It will be obvious, then, that those who persist in this behavior are transgressing the bounds of Islam.

-A sacred month, devoid of fighting, is just one more of Allah’s innumerable gifts and we should ponder deeply on its meaning in our own lives.
+A sacred month, devoid of fighting, is just one more of Allah’s innumerable gifts; we should ponder deeply on its meaning in our own lives.
 Being peaceful does not mean being weak.
 It takes great inner strength to approach your enemies or those with whom you disagree with a message of peace.